soares-j/Portfolio/README.md

 # Portfolio
-My Portfolio
+My Portfolio :)

-Work in Progress, but im putting all my skills and knowledge of Web Development to make a simple portfolio for myself :)
+I created a portfolio website using HTML5, CSS3, and JavaScript to showcase my projects and skills.
+The portfolio features a clean design and interactive elements to provide a smooth user experience.